-COCO Podcast: Part 2 – The Power of Vignettes
+COCO (Part 2) – The Power of Vignettes

 As we discussed in Part 1 of this podcast, sometimes it only takes one moment to find the structure of your script— the moment where everything comes into clarity and you understand where your movie is really going to live.